scipy-conference/scipy_proceedings/papers/scott_sievert/hyperband.rst

 --------------------------

 At first, Hyperband evaluates many models.
-As time progresses, the number of models decay because Hyperband is a (principled) early stopping scheme.
-Hyperband varies how aggressively to stop model training per bracket.
-Each bracket performs something like a binary search but varies the amount of training between each decision.
-The least aggressive bracket lets a few models run without any stopping.

-This means towards the end of the computation, a few models can be training while most of the computational hardware is free.
+As time progresses, the number of models decay because Hyperband is an early stopping scheme.
+This means towards the end of the computation, a few (possibly high-performing) models can be training while most of the computational hardware is free.
 This is especially a problem when computational resources are not free (e.g., with cloud platforms like Amazon AWS or Google Cloud Engine).

-Hyperband is a principled early stopping scheme, but doesn't protect against at least two common cases:
+Hyperband is a principled early stopping scheme, but it doesn't protect against at least two common cases:

 1. when models have converged before training completes (i.e., the score stays constant)
 2. when models have not converged and poor hyper-parameters are chosen (so the scores are decreasing).

-These common use cases happen when the user specifies a poor set of hyper-parameters or that training continue for too long.
-Regardless, the scores of the models above will not increase too much with high probability.

 Providing a "stop on plateau" scheme will protect against these cases because training will be stopped if a model's score stops increasing